Lonesome Dove (miniseries)

-Lonesome Dove is a 1989 American epic Western adventure television miniseries directed by Simon Wincer.
-It is a four-part adaptation of the 1985 novel of the same name by Larry McMurtry and is the first installment in the Lonesome Dove series.
-The novel was based upon a screenplay by Peter Bogdanovich and McMurtry.
-The miniseries stars an ensemble cast headed by Robert Duvall as Augustus McCrae and Tommy Lee Jones as Woodrow Call.
+Lonesome Dove is a 1989 American epic Western television miniseries directed by Simon Wincer.
+It is an adaptation of the 1985 novel by Larry McMurtry, in turn based upon an unproduced screenplay by McMurtry and Peter Bogdanovich, and is the first installment in the Lonesome Dove series.
+It was written for the screen by William D. Wittliff and stars an ensemble cast, headed by Robert Duvall, Tommy Lee Jones, Danny Glover, Diane Lane, and Anjelica Huston.

+The series originally aired in four installments on CBS, between February 5 and February 8, 1989.
 An estimated 26 million homes tuned in to watch Lonesome Dove, unusually high numbers at that time for both a Western and a miniseries.
 By the show's end, it had earned huge ratings and virtually revamped the entire 1989–1990 television season.

 A favorite with audiences, as well as critics, Lonesome Dove garnered many honors and awards.
-At the 1989 Emmy Awards, the miniseries had 18 nominations and seven wins, including one for director Simon Wincer.
-Lonesome Dove also won two Golden Globes, for Best Miniseries and Best Actor in a Miniseries (Robert Duvall).
+At the 1989 Emmy Awards, the miniseries had 18 nominations and seven wins, including Outstanding Directing for a Limited Series or Movie (for Wincer).
+It also won two Golden Globes, for Best Miniseries and Best Actor – Miniseries (Robert Duvall).

 Plot

 In the late 1870s, Captain Augustus "Gus" McCrae and Captain Woodrow F. Call, two famous former Texas Rangers, run a livery in the small, dusty Texas border town of Lonesome Dove along the Rio Grande.
 Gus is an upbeat womanizer and twice a widower, and Call is a strict, stoic workaholic.
 Working with them are Joshua Deets, a black tracker and scout from their Ranger days, Pea Eye Parker, another former Ranger who works hard but is not very bright, and Bolívar, a retired Mexican bandit who is their cook.
-Also living with them is Newt Dobbs, a 17-year-old whose mother was a prostitute named Maggie and whose father may be any man on the ranch, save for Gus, who secretly knows who Newt's true father is.
+Also living with them is Newt Dobbs, a 17-year-old whose mother was a prostitute named Maggie who died nine years ago.
+Gus alone knows who Newt's father is.

+Gus is also close to the town's only prostitute, the young and beautiful Lorena Wood, who longs to one day leave Lonesome Dove behind.